-The Company currently intends to hold its Annual General Meeting on 31 May 2023 at 2.00 pm, and it encourages all shareholders to vote via proxy regardless of their intention of attending the meeting in person.
+The Company currently intends to hold its Annual General Meeting on 8 October 2024 at 1300 GMT, and it encourages all shareholders to vote via proxy regardless of their intention of attending the meeting in person.

 Financial Risk Management

 The Group is exposed to a variety of financial risks, including currency risk, credit risk and liquidity risk.
 Some of the objectives and policies applied by management to mitigate these risks are outlined in note 20 to the Consolidated Financial Statements.